Lee Jewitt: 2014

 On 2 May 2014, Jewitt signed for the Castleford Tigers for the rest of the 2014 season after leaving Limoux.

 He played in the 2014 Challenge Cup Final defeat by Leeds at Wembley Stadium.

 Jewitt represented the Castleford Tigers for three-years and he played for the West Yorkshire outfit during the 2014, 2015 and 2016 rugby league seasons.

 Townsville Blackhawks (2017)

 2017

 Jewitt then signed for Australian QLD Cup side the Townsville Blackhawks.
 He then subsequently decided to move back to his homeland, after his family failed to adjust to life in a different country.

 Hull Kingston Rovers (2017-19)

 2017

-Lee made his Hull Kingston Rovers' début on 18 June 2017, after signing an 18-month contract in the wake of his departure from the Townsville Blackhawks.
+Jewitt made his Hull Kingston Rovers' début on 18 June 2017, after signing an 18-month contract in the wake of his departure from the Townsville Blackhawks.
 Jewitt earned promotion with Hull Kingston Rovers back to the Super League in his first season with the club.